mhoc/cs352-integration-test/README.md

 There *will* be a lot of testing overlap between modules and cases.
 Its inevitable.

+Also note that for the official test cases, I updated them to comply with the changing project specifications such that you should get 100% with your final build in Project 4, and (most likely) the binary you turned in for, say, part 1 would not pass the part-1-official tests in this repository.

+Completely unmodified copies of the official test runner and cases is provided for your convenience under `official/`.
+These is not used in the test runner in any way.

 # Test Case Comments

 * Logans Test 125 from project 3 is confirmed to be invalid due to the usage of `!(x - y)` on line 21.
 It is included as a test here but I have modified the expected output to be empty and expected error to be a `syntax error`

-* In Part 2 Official, I removed test labeled "19.js19.js" as it appears to be a repeat of 18.js (or, p2-ta-18 on my runner)
+* Part 2 Official: I removed test labeled "19.js19.js" as it appears to be a repeat of 18.js (or, p2-ta-18 on my runner)

-*
+* Part 1 Official: Provided test cases had no expected output so I filled it in myself.

+* Part 1 Official: Test10 is provided in the targz and under `official/` but is withdrawn from the testrunner as per piazza post 99

 # Final Notes